 This is a classic snapshot of tightening price action, which is something we always look for.

-Since the most profitable stock picks in our Wagner Daily swing trading newsletter nearly always possess the above qualities, the proverbial proof is in the pudding.
+The most profitable stock picks in our swing trade alerts service nearly always possess the above qualities, so the proverbial proof is in the pudding.